Natural Language Decompositions of Implicit Content Enable Better Text Representations: Inferential Decompositions Help Theme Discovery

+Since the augmented representations we are creating go beyond the observed text to inferentially related propositions, we expect it to be useful in problem settings where observable text is the ``tip of the iceberg'' --- intuitively, problems where it is particularly important to consider not only what was said, but what is \emph{behind} what was said.
+Specifically, we ask \emph{whether the representation of comments’ explicit \& implicit propositions lead to improved discovery of themes in a corpus of public opinion.} Understanding public opinion on a contentious issue fits that description: expressions of opinion are generated from a more complex interplay of personal values and background beliefs about the world.
+This is a substantive real-world problem; in the US, federal agencies are required to solicit and review public comments to inform policy.
-To evaluate the usefulness of our approach, we turn to a substantive task --- the discovery of public opinion on a contentious issue.
-Intermediate text representations are useful for interpretive work in the computational social sciences and digital humanities, where they can be aggregated to help uncover high-level themes and narratives in text collections \cite{bamman-smith-2015-open, ash2022relatio}.
-In a similar vein, we cluster inferential decompositions of utterances to uncover latent narratives structuring a corpus.

-Specifically, we focus on a corpus of public comments concerning the FDA authorization of COVID-19 vaccinations in children.
-In a similar latent argument extraction task, ~\citet{pacheco-etal-2022-interactively}, building on content analysis by \citet{Wawrzuta2021WhatAA}, clustered tweets relating to COVID-19 to facilitate effective annotation by a group of human experts.
-Our approach finds naturalistic opinion labels by virtue of the decomposition in an unsupervised way, as noted later in the section.
+Our approach is related to efforts showing that intermediate text representations are useful for interpretive work in the computational social sciences and digital humanities, where they can be aggregated to help uncover high-level themes and narratives in text collections \cite{bamman-smith-2015-open, ash2022relatio}.
+In a similar vein, we cluster inferential decompositions of utterances that express opinion to uncover latent structure analogous to the discovery of narratives in prior work.
+We analyze a corpus of public comments to the U.S Food and Drug Administration (FDA) concerning the emergency authorization of COVID-19 vaccinations in children --- in terms of content and goals, our application resembles the latent argument extraction of~\citet{pacheco-etal-2022-interactively}, who, building on content analysis by \citet{Wawrzuta2021WhatAA}, clustered tweets relating to COVID-19 to facilitate effective annotation by a group of human experts.
+In our case, we not only discover valuable latent categories, but we are able to assign naturalistic category labels automatically in an unsupervised way.\footnote{In preliminary experiments, topic model outputs were of mixed quality.}

-\paragraph{Dataset.} We sample 10k comments from the comment section of this docket\footnote{\url{regulations.gov/document/FDA-2021-N-1088-0001}} and run our generation pipeline to obtain a set of 27,848 unique generations at an average of 2.7 generations per utterance.

-Our dataset contains comments expressing overlapping opinions, colloquial language, false beliefs or assumptions about the content or efficacy of the vaccine, and a general attitude of vaccine hesitancy.
-Moreover, many comments are overly long and verbose.
-These characteristics allow us to investigate whether inferential decompositions over the space of utterances facilitate a more efficient and effective discovery of public opinion \& concerns regarding COVID vaccinations for children.

-\paragraph{Method.} To compare the extent to which broad themes of public opinion emerge differently in inferential decompositions as opposed to human utterances themselves, we cluster the corpus of comments and generated decompositions, varying the number of topics($K$).
-To guide the LLM generation, two authors create 31 exemplars from the data that exhibit a mixture of implicit content types (\cref{tab:fda-exemplars}; in the final version we will relate these types more systematically to pragmatic inference types).